 The builders reclaim a rare one-room log schoolhouse full of history and give it a whole new life.

-The team transports an Appalachian-style cabin to Colorado; the team members visit the Canyon of the Ancients Guest Ranch, where they explore the stone ruins of the ancestral Puebloans; they also rebuild the Virginia spring house with a living roof.
+The team transports an Appalachian-style cabin to Colorado; they visit the Canyon of the Ancients Guest Ranch, where they explore the stone ruins of the ancestral Puebloans; they also rebuild the Virginia spring house with a living roof.

 Mark and the crew reuse logs from two tobacco barns to build a dramatic entrance for their client's property; the drive-through double corn crib requires a whole lot of teamwork and involves some of the trickiest notching they've ever done.